Russian forces begin assault on two eastern Ukraine cities

 Rafael Grossi, head of the International Atomic Energy Agency, warned this week that the situation was becoming more perilous day by day at the Zaporizhzhia plant.

 “Every principle of nuclear safety has been violated” at the plant, he said.
-“What is at stake is extremely serious and extremely grave and dangerous.”
+“What is at stake is extremely serious.”

 The Ukrainian company operating the nuclear power station said Saturday that Russian troops are using the plant’s basement to hide from Ukrainian shelling and have barred its Ukrainian staff from going there.